 What if I am in the vulnerable patient category?

-We continue to provide emergency care and treatment to all patients.
+We continue to provide emergency dental care and treatment to all patients.
 Firstly, you will be assisted by one of our dental surgeons via an online consultation.
 Whether you are local to us or not, following your online assessment our dental surgeons are then able to liaise with your local pharmacy if considered necessary, so that any medications prescribed can be dispensed to you.
 If it is necessary to see you in clinic, we have strict safety protocols in place for all patient appointments and allocated areas for those in the vulnerable category.

 Focused on your safety & patient care – safe in our hands